 It’s surprising that Boiler Room didn’t resonate more than it did, and in the light of financial meltdowns to come, there’s an argument that it was a bit ahead of its time.
 Furthermore, its ending doesn’t really do it too many favours.

-That notwithstanding though, Boiler Room is really good, and once again demonstrated Affleck's eye for an interesting script.
+That notwithstanding though, Boiler Room is really good, and once again demonstrated Affleck’s eye for an interesting script.
 The screenplay in question came from the pen/posh computer keyboard of Ben Younger.
-He also directed the film, and would go on to make 2005's Prime.
+He also directed the movie, and would go on to make 2005’s Prime.
 Boiler Room remains the one to dig out so far.

 1. The Sum Of All Fears

-It seems a little crass, given that we've focused on some interesting indie and smaller dramas thus far, to top the list with a big, successful blockbuster.
+It seems a little crass, given that we’ve focused on some interesting indie and smaller dramas thus far, to top the list with a big, successful blockbuster.
 But have you seen it?
-There's never, in our view, been a bad Jack Ryan film, and we'd bore you to death in a pub for hours on the majesty of Clear And Present Danger.
+There’s never, in our view, been a bad Jack Ryan movie, and we’d bore you to death in a bar for hours on the majesty of Clear And Present Danger.
 But The Sum Of All Fears is a genuinely terrific thriller, with a solid performance from Affleck at the heart of it.

-It arrived, though, just as Affleck's career was going through its rocky period.
-His personal life was making headlines, Gigli was happening, and for reasons other than the film and its eventual box office performance, Ben Affleck never got to be Jack Ryan again.
-And that's a pity.
+It arrived, though, just as Affleck’s career was going through its rocky period.
+His personal life was making headlines, Gigli was happening, and for reasons other than the movie and its eventual box office performance, Ben Affleck never got to be Jack Ryan again.
+And that’s a pity.

 As with all of the big screen Jack Ryan movies, The Sum Of All Fears is expertly cast.
 The gravitas role here is taken by Morgan Freeman, who mixes wit with weight.
 James Cromwell and Philip Baker Hall add further gravity.
 And, as we charted here, there’s a brilliantly-distracting appearance from ‘Allo ‘Allo’s Colonel, Richard Marner, as the President of the Russian Federation.